-The Education Skills and Funding Agency (ESFA) have recently confirmed plans to introduce enhancements to the Digital Account System from April 2018.
+The Education Skills and Funding Agency (ESFA) confirmed plans to introduce enhancements to the Digital Account System in April 2018.

-Most significantly, levy paying employers will now be able transfer up to 10% of their levy pot to other employers (to be spent on Apprenticeship standard training in England).
+Most significantly, levy paying employers will now be able to transfer up to 25% of their levy pot to other employers (to be spent on Apprenticeship standard training in England).

 This is quite timely as we have just learned that there is over £1bn sat unspent in levy accounts.
 So, anything that helps move money from the under spent Levy world to the under resourced non-levy world should be welcomed by us all.

-The basics rules of the 10% transfer are that:
+The basic rules of the 25% transfer are that:

 - It can only be spent on ‘standards’ not Frameworks and is restricted those working in England